mixpanel/mixpanel-android/readme.txt

 ---------------------
 This is a major release, with significant changes to library behavior.

+* Changes to the steps required to integrate the Mixpanel library in your project.

+  In previous releases, the Mixpanel library was distributed as a jar file.
+As of 4.0.0, use of the library varies with the build tools chosen.

 * Support for Mixpanel surveys.
 Support takes the form of two new API calls and some new default automatic behavior